mjhmilla/Millard2023VexatMuscle/README.md

 # Description

-This repository contains the Matlab prototype for the muscle model described in the paper:
+This repository contains the Matlab prototype for the VEXAT muscle model described in the paper Millard et al. The model is named after the viscoelastic (VE) crossbridge (X) active-titin (AT) elements contained in the model

 Matthew Millard, David W. Franklin, Walter Herzog.
 A three filament mechanistic model of musculotendon %force and impedance. bioRxiv 2023.03.27.534347; doi: https://doi.org/10.1101/2023.03.27.534347

-- author: Matthew Millard
-- date: 6/9/2021
-- version: 0.0

 # Quick start guide: